Portrait and Figure Drawing ....

 many make a single copy for their personal use so long as this

-copyright notice and dates are included.
-Scholarly quotations from this site are permitted with
+copyright notice is included.
+Scholarly quotations are permitted with

 |